silexlabs/cloud-explorer/README.md

     </body>
 </html>
 ```
+We assume that you've pasted the Cloud Explorer lib files in the cloud-explorer sub directory.

- - To use it from your project js code, first initialize a Cloud Explorer instance:
+* To use it from your project js code, first initialize a Cloud Explorer instance:
 ```
 window.document.onload = function(e){